xDicanx/demoQA-cypress/README.md

 - **What is tested?**
   REST API endpoints for the application, ensuring expected responses for CRUD operations.
 - **Setup:**
-  Requires Docker.
+  -Requires Docker.

-  Detailed instructions can be found in the - [API Testing](https://github.com/xDicanx/demoQA-cypress/tree/main/cypress/e2e/API%20testing).
+  -Detailed instructions can be found in the - [API Testing](https://github.com/xDicanx/demoQA-cypress/tree/main/cypress/e2e/API%20testing).

 ### GraphQL Testing